 The majority of our classes are accessible to everyone, regardless of flexibility or level of fitness.
-We offer a variety of classes so that people can explore different methods and achieve a more diverse knowledge of all the benefits yoga has to offer.
+We offer a variety of classes so that students can explore different methods and achieve a diverse knowledge of all the benefits yoga has to offer.

 Vinyasa means “breath-synchronized-movement,” and Vinyasa yoga is a dynamic style of yoga that integrates rhythmic breath with conscious movement.
 Classes are vigorous, yet accessible, utilizing fluid transitions from pose to pose.
 Vinyasa flow increases strength and flexibility and relaxes the mind by releasing any blocked energy in the body.